 Palette.
 This is an example of what I call a concept painting, in that the thought or approach to the piece is an important aspect of the final product.
 Note the brush and palette knife.
 The chalk sketch lines of the background are meant to be just that.
 Also note how the palette bleeds color onto the painting surface.
 Acrylic, mixed media.
 18×24. $75

 Farmington River Bridge.This covered bridge goes over the Farmington not far from where my older son lives in Connecticut.
 I simply had to try painting it.
 Acrylic.
 24×18.
 NFS

 Sun Eye.
-A friend wanted paintings with warmer colors in it.
+My wife wanted paintings with warmer colors in it.
 I realized I was spending a lot of time on the cool end of the color spectrum.
 So I gave her this one.
 Acrylic.
 16×20. $90.

 Fruit Bowl.
 This piece, it seems to me, has colors that are most edible.
 Used water for some of the effects.
 What fruits and vegetables to you see?
 16×20.
 Acrylic. $90.